 During the middle 60's I played with a few bands in and around the Sunset Strip.
 I did a short stint with 'The Eastside Kids' where I first met Denis Lambert.

 Somewhere around 1968 Denis and I teamed up, and together we formed the acoustic duo 'Lambert & Nuttycombe'.

-Somewhere around 1968 I teamed up with Dennis Lambert and together we formed the acoustic duo "Lambert & Nuttycombe."
-Our first album, "At Home" was released on A&M records in 1970, produced and engineered by Glyn Johns, David Anderle, and Chad Stuart (Chad & Jeremy).
+Our first album, "At Home," was released on A&M records in 1970, produced by Glyn Johns, David Anderle, and Chad Stuart.
 This album was recorded at our home in Sausalito, Ca. and features just our two guitars and two voices.
-It still stands up as a special album.
+It still stands up today as a very special album.

-In l979, inspired by my friend (and photographer extraordinaire) Ethan Russell, I left my home town of Hollywood and "the biz" to go live and work on his parent's beautiful ranch (The Double H) in Carmel Valley, Ca. It was a time of change and a turning point in my life as I came to realize I was really more of a country boy then a city boy.
-I stayed there for three years.
-I continued to play and write but put the music career aside.
+Towards the end of 1979, inspired by my friend (and photographer) Ethan Russell, I left my hometown of Hollywood and the music business to go live and work on his parent's beautiful ranch in Carmel Valley, Ca. It was a time of change and a turning point in my life as I came to realize, I was really more of a country boy then a city boy.
+I stayed there a few years.
+I continued to play and write, but put music as a career aside.

-After my time in Carmel Valley, I moved down the road a piece to San Luis Obispo, Ca. where I still reside.
+After my time in Carmel Valley, I moved down the road to San Luis Obispo, Ca. where I still reside.